GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

 For `uploadpack`, a default rate limit of 1 request per minute with 30 stored requests is assumed.

+For `restapi`, the default rate limit is 20 requests per minute and at most 90 stored requests.

 Example:

 Configure a rate limit of maximum 30 fetch request per hour for